 What’s the difference between Collaborative Collision and Connector?

 Connector is the first event in the Collaborative Collision program.
-Previously, Collaborative Collision was a singular event, but now refers to the entire program consisting of Connector, Incubator, and Accelerator.
+Collaborative Collision was previously a singular event, but with the launch of Collaborative Collision 2.0 our program now includes Connector, Incubator, and Accelerator.

 Who should participate in the Collaborative Collision program?